Dentsu Communications Logo

 • Director-level: $130,000–$200,000

-There are performance-based bonuses and incentive schemes tied to client wins and annual reviews.
-Some teams offer commission or project bonuses for new business.
+The company offers performance-based bonuses and incentives tied to client wins and annual reviews.
+Some teams get commission or project bonuses for new business.
 Bonuses are generally modest for junior roles and more substantial at senior levels.
-Payouts are tied to both individual and company performance.
+Payouts depend on both your individual and the company's performance.

-Health benefits are competitive in major markets and typically include medical, dental, and vision coverage.
-Mental health support, employee assistance programs, and wellness stipends are commonly offered.
-Coverage details will vary by region; benefits packages are usually better for full-time and senior employees.
+Health benefits are generally competitive in major markets and include medical, dental, and vision coverage.
+Mental health support, employee assistance programs, and wellness stipends are common.
+Coverage details vary by region; benefits packages are usually better for full-time and senior employees.

 Employee engagement efforts include offsites, social events, hack days, and awards nights.
-There is a genuine effort to build community through creative showcases and team celebrations.
-Engagement can feel strongest in larger offices where resources are dedicated to events; smaller offices rely more on informal gatherings.
+The company makes a genuine effort to build community through creative showcases and team celebrations.
+Engagement usually feels strongest in larger offices with dedicated event resources; smaller offices rely more on informal gatherings.

-Remote work support is available and often hybrid.
-The company provides collaboration tools, VPN access, and guidelines for remote work.
+Remote work support is available, often hybrid.
+The company provides collaboration tools, VPN access, and remote work guidelines.
 Some roles permit fully remote arrangements depending on client needs and local policy.
 Support for setting up home offices varies by location and role.

-Average working hours usually fall between 40–50 hours per week.
-During busy periods, it is common to see 60-plus hour weeks.
+You'll usually put in 40–50 hours per week.
+During busy periods, it's common to see 60-plus hour weeks.
 Flexibility helps many employees manage workloads, but hours can climb when delivering to tight client deadlines.

-Attrition has been moderate to high in certain business units, reflecting the agency industry's pace and client turnover.
-The company has experienced periodic restructuring tied to strategic shifts and client consolidation.
-There have been reported rounds of layoffs during broader market downturns, so those considering a role should be prepared for industry volatility.
+Attrition has been moderate to high in some business units, which just reflects the agency industry's fast pace and client turnover.
+The company has gone through periodic restructuring due to strategic shifts and client consolidation – that's just how the agency world works sometimes.
+There have been layoffs during broader market downturns, so if you're considering a role here, be prepared for some industry volatility.

-Overall, this organization is a solid choice for people who want exposure to major campaigns, enjoy a fast-paced environment, and value learning opportunities.
-It is not always the best fit for those who prioritize strict predictability or low stress.
-On a balanced scale of 1 to 5, the company rating would be approximately 3.8/5 — strong on experience and development, moderate on stability and work-life predictability.
-If you are considering working here, weigh the learning potential against the occasional intense workload.
+This organization is a solid choice if you want exposure to major campaigns, enjoy a fast-paced environment, and value learning opportunities.
+It's probably not the best fit if you prioritize strict predictability or low stress.
+On a scale of 1 to 5, I'd put the company rating around 3.8/5 – it's strong on experience and development, but only moderate on stability and work-life predictability.
+So, if you're thinking about working here, weigh the learning potential against the occasional intense workload.

 Detailed Employee Ratings